ZhenguoChen/Computer_Vision/Robosub_CV_C++/README.md

 This workspace is a C++ version of blob detection.
 ----
-##finish
+##finished
 capture camera frames

 publish image messages

 blob detection

+edge detection
 ##how to build and run
 run catkin\_make

 execuable is in ./devel/lib/blobdetection

+                ./devel/lib/camera_img

+		./devel/lib/edgedetection

-run both program and it will capture the frames of your camera and do blob detection
+run both program and it will capture the frames of your camera and do blob detection and edge detection